Charles of Mount Argus: Life

 Born Joannes Andreas Houben on 11 December 1821 in the village of Munstergeleen in the Province of Limburg in the Kingdom of the Netherlands, to Peter Joseph Houben and his wife, Johanna Elizabeth Luyten.
-He was named after his maternal uncle and godfather, but to the family he was known as Andrew.
+He was named after his maternal uncle and godfather, but to the family, he was known as Andrew.
 His father was a miller by trade.
-As a boy Andrew attended the village primary school.
+As a boy, Andrew attended the village primary school.
 One of 11 children in a poor family, he was a slow learner in his youth.
 To those outside his family he seemed quiet and extremely shy.
 A slow learner, for ten years he walked the two miles to a secondary school at nearby town of Sittard.

 When Houben was 19 years old he was enrolled for military service in the First Infantry Regiment of the Netherlands.
-During his time as a soldier there was a disturbance in the town; the army were called out and ordered to fire.
+During his time as a soldier, there was a disturbance in the town; the army were called out and ordered to fire.
 Afraid that he might hit someone, Andrew pointed his rifle the wrong way and narrowly missed shooting his superior officer.
 On 18 February 1845 his period as a reserve in the army came to an end and he was formally discharged.

 Passionist

 Feeling called to religious life, in 1845 Houben was admitted to the novitiate of the Passionists, who had recently arrived in Belgium, in the village of Ere, near Tournai.
-He professed his religious vows the following year and was given the religious habit and the religious name of Charles of St. Andrew.
+He professed his religious vows the following year and was given the religious habit and the religious name Charles of St. Andrew.
+It was during this time that Charles met Dominic Barberi and was among the group of students who were chosen to accompany him to the boat shortly before his death at Reading in August 1849.
 His father died in 1850, just before Charles' ordination as a priest.
 The family were so poor they could not afford to go to his ordination because of the expenses of the funeral.
 Even happy days were lonely days.
 He was sent to serve in England in 1852.
-He did parochial ministry in the Parish of St. Wilfred and neighboring areas.
+He was appointed assistant novice master in the Passionist retreat of St. Wilfred at Cotton Hall and ministered to neighbouring areas, including Cheadle, Staffordshire.
 Serving there, Charles first came in contact with the Irish who were moving to England in the wake of the devastating famine taking place there.

-In July 1857 Charles was transferred to Ireland to the newly founded monastery of Mount Argus, in Harold's Cross, Dublin.
+Following the death of Paul Mary Packenham, the first rector of Mount Argus, at the request of Ignatius Spencer, Charles was transferred to Ireland in July 1857 to the newly founded retreat of Blessed Paul at Mount Argus, in Harold's Cross, Dublin.
 Traditionally Passionists are supposed to conduct missions and retreats and, through preaching, spread devotion to the Passion of Christ.
 Charles was not a good preacher.
 He never really mastered the English language, but it was in the confessional and in comforting the sick that he excelled, and he became fond of the Irish people.
-In community he was cheerful and often was heard humming the Dutch national anthem as he walked around the house.